Back

 Reading Reward Challenge

-Read everyday to earn a point and turn your points into prizes.
+Read every day to earn a point and turn your points into prizes.
 The reading challenge is designed to reward the children who regularly read at home and in school.
 Children receive their first badge once they have read 50 times!
-These high expectations help promote children becoming habitual reads and promotes self esteem as they wear their badges with pride.
+These high expectations help promote children becoming habitual reads and promotes self-esteem as they wear their badges with pride.
 It gives them an opportunity to work towards a goal and talk about their achievements.

 Reading for Pleasure